Donnell J. Creel

 If recording both ERGs and VEPs under anesthesia, record the ERG first because it is more resistant to anesthesia.
 In the minutes it takes for the ERG recording, the patient’s anesthetic depth lightens further.
 Rarely must one wait more minutes for the patient to lighten anesthetic depth.
 Oral glucose or sucrose produce analgesic effects for procedures in infants up to 18 months of age including recording ERGs (Pasek & Huber, 2012).

 The influence of refractive error

 If the corrected acuity of the patient is approximately 20/200 to 20/400 (6/60-6/120) and/or the patient has nystagmus, the preferred stimulus would be pattern onset.
 Pattern onset or “pattern flash” stimuli produce a more robust VEP than does pattern reversal.
 Pattern reversal stimuli usually exacerbate nystagmus interfering with the ability of the eye to maintain foveal fixation.
 Pattern onset stimuli can also be the most productive stimulus in conditions such as monitoring amblyopia, in patients with poor acuity, possible hemispheric asymmetry or a defect in geniculo-striate projections.
-Pattern onset usually produces a more robust VEP initiated from the central 30 degrees of retina (Hoffman et al., 2003).
+Pattern onset usually produces a more robust VEP initiated from the central 30 degrees of retina (Hoffmann et al., 2003).
 Pattern onset stimuli are also useful examining patients that might be malingering because pattern onset is less sensitive to poor fixation, eye movement and deliberate defocusing.

-If the patient’s acuity is approximately 20/400 (6/120) or worse, or the patient is uncooperative, unconscious, sedated or anesthetized, the stimulus of choice is strobe or LED flash.
+If the patient’s acuity is approximately 20/400 (6/120) or worse, or the patient is uncooperative, unconscious, sedated or anesthetized, or with ocular opacities, the stimulus of choice is strobe or LED flash.
 Flash stimuli are useful in infants who will not maintain fixation on a pattern.
 The resulting VEP will usually detect significant optic atrophy and other abnormalities of the central visual pathways.
 In many cases of cortical blindness the flash VEP will be abnormal, although it is possible to record a normal flash VEP.
 The VEP is often prognostic in delayed maturation of the visual system (usually the infant with delayed maturation has a normal flash VEP), whereas permanently cortically blind infants have abnormal VEPs.
 Flash stimuli produced by LEDs can be useful in some patients.
-LED arrays are available inside goggles and on discs about 50 mm in diameter.
+LED arrays are available inside goggles and on handheld stimulators producing range of flash colors.
 These are more effective than a strobe lamp for monocular stimulation, and useful in the operating room when monitoring VEPs during surgery or E.U.A.